// . // The Alumni Network // Heather McGlinn Hansma

 What are you reading?

-I actually just finished reading "The Mathematics of Love" by Hannah Fry.
-I would recommend it to others, especially those who are highly analytical and like applying models to the real world (which I think describes a lot of consultants and former consultants).
+I just finished reading "The Mathematics of Love" by Hannah Fry.
+I would recommend it to others, especially those who are highly analytical and who like applying models to the real world, which describes many consultants and former consultants.

-What advice do you have for former and/or current consultants and staff?
+What advice do you have for former and current consultants and staff?

-I would suggest having a great skill set and hiring yourself for life strategies like work/life balance, finding the right place to live, figuring out what job is the right one for you, and how to negotiate for whatever these things turn out to be.
-While a lawyer who works for himself has a fool for a client, a consultant who hires himself/herself finally gets the dream client he/she always wanted.
+I would suggest having a great skill set and hiring yourself for life strategies like work-life balance, finding the right place to live, figuring out what job is the right one for you, and how negotiating for whatever these things turn out to be.
+While a lawyer who works for himself has a fool for a client, a consultant who hires himself or herself finally gets the dream client they always wanted.